SuhasR3/GoDFS/README.md

 ---

-## Current Scope
+## Roadmap

-GoDFS is a local distributed systems prototype.
-The NameNode stores metadata in memory, and DataNodes persist block files to local disk.
+GoDFS runs as a local cluster today, with metadata held in memory and blocks on local disk.
+Next:

+- **Persistence.** A write ahead log or snapshot so file metadata survives a NameNode restart.
+- **Failure detection.** Heartbeat timeouts so dead DataNodes leave the pool and reads route around them.
+- **Thread safety.** A mutex around the NameNode maps for safe concurrent writes and reports.
+- **TLS.** Encrypted gRPC in place of the current insecure credentials.

 ---

-## Roadmap
+## Credits

-- **NameNode persistence** via a write ahead log or periodic snapshot, so file metadata survives a restart.
-- **DataNode failure detection** via heartbeat timeout, so dead nodes leave the available pool and reads route around them.
-- **Thread safety** with a mutex around the NameNode maps to remove the data race under concurrent writes and block reports.
-- **TLS** on all gRPC connections in place of the current insecure credentials.
+Modeled on the Hadoop Distributed File System.
+Licensed under MIT.